weeta-code/PAA/README.md

 Extended documentation can be found here: https://docs.google.com/document/d/1_ASBF2KO-8qQYrZD44LU95QHYrgxCNk2jWNvZaIp0_M/edit?usp=sharing

 See C++/C files for implementation.
 Python file is solely for parametric customizeable graph using streamlit.
 Feel free to implement into your own simulations/game engines!

+## To use:
+* Simply run the .py file included inside the /build directory and play around with it!